 Academic Upgrading Loading...

 The Academic Upgrading Department offers a complete range of learning opportunities, from literacy through grade 12 equivalency and College preparation courses, on a full or part-time basis.
-You can earn the high school prerequisites you need to enter college-level courses at GPRC or at other educational institutions.
+Students can earn the high school prerequisites they need to enter college-level courses at GPRC or at other educational institutions.

-You must be 18 years of age or older in the semester in which you plan to attend the program.
-English and Mathematics placement assessments may be necessary in order to properly place you in your courses.
+Applicants must be 18 years of age or older in the semester in which they plan to attend the program.
+English and Mathematics placement assessments may be necessary in order to properly place students in their courses.

-- if you have been out of school for two or more years
+- if they have been out of school for two or more years

-You will need to provide your high school transcript with your application to confirm successful completion of prerequisite and co-requisite courses, including the following:
+Applicants will need to provide their high school transcript with their application to confirm successful completion of prerequisite and co-requisite courses, including the following:

-You may register in the next higher level of mathematics (MA0120 or MA0130) if you achieved a mark of 60% or better in Alberta Education Mathematics 10C or Mathematics 20-1, within two years of admission to GPRC.
+Students may register in the next higher level of mathematics (MA0120 or MA0130) if they achieved a mark of 60% or better in Alberta Education Mathematics 10C or Mathematics 20-1, within two years of admission to GPRC.

-You may register in the next higher level of English (EN0120, or EN0132, EN0130) if you achieved a mark of 60% or better in Alberta Education English 10-1 or 20-1, or equivalent, within two years of admission to GPRC.
+Students may register in the next higher level of English (EN0120, or EN0132, EN0130) if they achieved a mark of 60% or better in Alberta Education English 10-1 or 20-1, or equivalent, within two years of admission to GPRC.

-If you have successfully completed a GPRC or Alberta Education Science course within two years of admission you may enroll in the next sequential Science course if other prerequisites are met.
-If it has been more than two years since successful completion, then it is recommended that you speak with an Academic Upgrading advisor.
+If students have successfully completed a GPRC or Alberta Education Science course within two years of admission they may enroll in the next sequential Science course if other prerequisites are met.
+If it has been more than two years since successful completion, then it is recommended that students speak with an Academic Upgrading advisor.

 Note: Applied Mathematics will be considered equivalent to the -3 level for the purpose of prerequisites for Science courses (e.g. Mathematics 20 Applied=MA0123 or Mathematics 20-3).

-To register in SL0120, you must have a minimum of 60% in Alberta Education Social Studies 10-1 or minimum grade 10 equivalent English placement results.
-To register in SL0130 you must have a minimum of 60% in Alberta Education Social Studies 20-1 or 30-2.
+To register in SL0120, students must have a minimum of 60% in Alberta Education Social Studies 10-1 or minimum grade 10 equivalent English placement results.
+To register in SL0130 students must have a minimum of 60% in Alberta Education Social Studies 20-1 or 30-2.